A Nodal Immersed Finite Element-Finite Difference Method

-The nodally coupled IFED method avoids solving sparse (but not diagonal) mass matrices and using elemental quadrature rules to define dense sets of interaction points.
+The nodally coupled IFED method avoids solving linear systems involving nontrivial mass matrices and using elemental quadrature rules to define dense sets of interaction points.
 These two changes make the nodal coupling algorithm substantially more computationally efficient than the elementally coupled one when using the same number of degrees of freedom in each case.
 Overall, for situations that require $\mfac \leq 1$ for accuracy reasons, nodal IFED methods appear to provide comparable accuracy to elementally coupled IFED methods.
 Further, the ability of the nodally coupled IFED method to use higher-order elements with simple mass lumping strategies.
 These features accelerate the IFED method and enable its use in complex modeling applications.